pupilfirst/wd301-scripts/react-hooks/use-effect/understanding-use-effect/README.md

 There can be two variants of `effects`:

 - One that does not require a cleanup function.
+Let's open `TaskApp.tsx` and add the following lines.

   ```tsx
   import React, { useEffect } from "react";